-- ➤ 18-month leadership development opportunity for men and women in the agricultural, agri-food and rural community who want to broaden their horizons, deepen their understanding of Ontario's diverse agri-food industry and expand their networks. - Classes are made of up to 30 participants including but not limited to: farmers and rural business people, government, individuals from agriculture, food and rural community organizations. - Ages from mid-20's to late-50's (usual range) - Participants examine social, political, environmental and economic issues as they relate to agriculture, the agri-food industry, rural communities and society. - Learning is done in a variety of formats (in-person and virtual) including lectures, workshops, site visits, discussion forums, formal briefing sessions, client projects, study tours and practical application. - ➤ The program consists of seven seminars (3 to 4 days each) held in different Ontario locations, one 7 to 10-day North American Study tour, a 10 to 14 day international study tour and a variety of webinar, email, internet activities and client and/or tour locations. - > Participants increase the effectiveness of their leadership through: - Exposure and experience through practice with the best practices in leadership. - Gaining broader knowledge of the agri-food industry and social structure in a global context. - Networking with peers and industry leaders provincially, nationally and internationally. - Improving self-confidence and enhancing positive attitudes for the future.
+- 18-month leadership development opportunity for men and women in the agricultural, agri-food and rural community who want to broaden their horizons, deepen their understanding of Ontario's diverse agri-food industry and expand their networks. - Classes are made of up to 30 participants including but not limited to: farmers and rural business people, government, individuals from agriculture, food and rural community organizations. - Ages from mid-20's to late-50's (usual range) - The focus is on building top leaders with the skills and knowledge to make a positive difference in the agri-food sector and rural communities. - Participants examine social, political, environmental and economic issues as they relate to agriculture, the agri-food industry, rural communities and society. - Learning is done in a variety of formats (in-person and virtual) including lectures, workshops, site visits, discussion forums, formal briefing sessions, client projects, study tours and practical application. - The program consists of six seminars (3 to 5 days each) held in different Ontario locations, one 5 to 8day North American Study tour, a 10 to 14 day international study tour and a variety of webinar, email, internet activities and client and/or tour locations. - > Participants increase the effectiveness of their leadership through: - Exposure and experience through application of the best practices in leadership. - Gaining broader knowledge of the agri-food industry and social structure in a global context. - Networking with peers and industry leaders provincially, nationally and internationally. - Improving self-confidence and enhancing positive attitudes for the future.